 First of all, photographing honey bees and doing it well boils down to 90% bad luck and 10% good luck.
 The bees in some of these photos are out of focus.
-Too bad.
+That’s how it goes.

 Second of all, the colour red in these poppies doesn’t seem real to me.
 On film, it looks almost fake.
 But it’s real.